 Combo Falls is situated 0.5 km upstream from Moonlight and up the southeast slope at the first side drainage to the right, just before the main creek bends sharply to the east.
 (82 J/14 332364).
 On the opposite side of Evan-Thomas Creek from Combo Falls, a small canyon, with a short entry pillar, leads up easy ice and snow to the summer trail.
-“Exit Combo” can be found 200m up the canyon (82 J/14 334367).
+The largest ice flow of “Exit Combo” can be found 200m up the canyon (82 J/14 334367).
 Rappel off the trees or walk out summer trail.
 FA: Wayne Jones, Richard Summer.
 Nov.
 1992.

 In fat seasons a short pillar can form above Combo Falls, above the broad flow up and to the right in a narrow gully.
 Also in fat seasons, the north facing valley wall just east of Combo Falls can sport several small pillars and hanging dangers, potential for new mixed routes?
 Too bad the rock quality is poor, more like vertical dirt.

 B2 is situated 0.5 km upstream from Combo Falls.
 From Combo Falls head upstream and follow great game trail on right bank of creek (looking u/s).
 This trail bypasses the tight canyon.
 After rounding cliff below dropped back to creek.
 B2 is short distance downstream of WD40.
 Grey, but plastic ice with a variety of lines, easy 3 on left or grade 2 on right.
 Walk off to descent trail or rappel from trees.
 (82 J/14 336364) FA: Kevin Barton, Tony Barton.
 March 1995.

 • WD40 60m II, WI 4